freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to copy html files
+Script to move all files beginning with upper case to /tmp/u